Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 for Illinois Injury Victims - Over $450 Million Recovered

-The Paragard IUD is under scrutiny as thousands of women have filed lawsuits, claiming the device broke during removal and caused serious injuries, with some women losing their fertility due to fragments left behind.
+The Paragard IUD is under scrutiny as thousands of women have filed lawsuits, claiming the device broke during removal and caused serious injuries, with some women losing their fertility due to sharp plastic fragments being left behind.

 Rosenfeld Injury Lawyers has experience handling similar mass tort cases and can help you seek compensation.
 We have a proven track record of fighting for victims harmed by defective medical devices, and we are ready to guide you through every step of the process.

-Our defective medical device attorneys in Chicago understand how devastating these injuries can be, and we will do everything we can to get you the compensation you need to move forward.
+Our defective medical device attorneys understand how devastating these injuries can be, and we will do everything we can to get you the compensation you need to move forward.

-The Paragard multidistrict litigation (MDL) is continuing to grow, adding new plaintiff claims every month.
-Even though the first bellwether trials have been scheduled, no final verdicts or settlements have come down yet.
-If you’ve suffered harm from the Paragard IUD, you still have time to speak with an attorney and see if you can file a Paragard lawsuit.ould do so as soon as possible, as there will come a point when it is too late to join the Paragard MDL.
+The Paragard multidistrict litigation (MDL) – MDL No. 2974 – is continuing to grow, adding new plaintiff claims every month.
+Even though the first Paragard bellwether trials have been scheduled, no final verdicts or settlements have come down yet.
+If you’ve suffered harm from the Paragard IUD, you still have time to speak with a Paragard attorney, you should do so as soon as possible, as there will come a point when it is too late to join the Paragard MDL.

 Over the past few years, the Paragard lawsuits have seen numerous developments.
 Below are some of the latest ones: